hack-tramp/WNetWrap/README.md

  * }
  */
 ```
-If the data package is large or contains a file, it’s more appropriate to use a Multipart upload.
-In this example we are uploading a textfile to file.io.
+Here you will notice that the `"Content-Type"` is being set explicitly to `"text/plain"`.
+This is because by default, `"x-www-form-urlencoded"` is used for raw data POSTs.
+For cases where the data being sent up is small, either `"x-www-form-urlencoded"` or `"text/plain"` is suitable.
+If the data package is large or contains a file, it’s more appropriate to use a `Multipart` upload.
+In this example we are uploading a textfile to file.io:
 ```c++
 wrap::Response r = wrap::HttpsRequest(wrap::Url{ "file.io" },
 				      wrap::Multipart{ {"file:sample1","sample.txt"} },